Relief for Small Businesses and Non-Profits

 - Find a housing counselor through HUD who can help answer the questions of current and prospective homeowners and renters.
 Further information here.

-Utilities Assistance
+Public Utilities

-Public utilities in Washington state are offering relief to their customers during the COVID-19 crisis.
+Public Utilities in Washington state are offering relief to their customers during the COVID-19 crisis.
 For assistance, contact your utility company.

 - Washington Utilities and Transportation Commission has options for keeping your utilities on.
 More information here.